-Huria is the local Marae affiliated to Tauranga Primary School.
-Dr Maharaia Winiata, a prominent Maori leader from Huria, was a past student of Tauranga Primary School.
+Huria is the local Marae that Tauranga Primary School affiliates to.
+The primary hapū is Ngāi Tamarawaho of Ngāti Ranginui.
+Dr Maharaia Winiata, a prominent Māori leader from Huria Marae, was a past student of Tauranga Primary School.

-Mauao (Green).
+Mauao (Green)